 Although a full moon can mean stronger movement of the water and higher tides, it may not always be a lucrative fishing time, depending on the type of fish you plan to catch.

 This is because some research has shown that certain fish, including some tuna and swordfish, may swim deeper during a full moon to avoid the light, which could mean night fishing is less successful.
 Dark nights might be better for targeting these saltwater game fish than bright moonlight, or fishing in the days before a full moon.

 > When Is The Best Time To Fish (in each season)?

-Other fish, such as billfish, however, may remain closer to the surface.
-On the other hand, some anglers may say that the best time for fishing is in the few days running up to a full moon or the few days after a new moon.
+Other fish, such as billfish and blue marlin, however, may remain closer to the surface.
+On the other hand, some anglers may say that the best time for fishing is in the few days leading up to a full moon or the few days after a new moon.

 On the other hand, some fish like crappie may be more active during a full moon because of the brightness, which could make them easier to catch.
 It can also mean that there might be an increase in certain insect activity which can be a good feeding time for some fish, and therefore could be a good time for fishing.

 It can be a good idea to check your particular location and the specific fish you want to target to see if they are more likely to be active during certain phases of the moon or times of day.
 This can help you identify. the best fishing times for your location and make sure that you and your target fish are on the same page.